ynput/ayon-usd-resolver/Docs/Ayon_Docs/Dev_Docs.md

 the AyonUsdResolver has a feature called Pinning Support.\
 in short pinning support allows you to load a pinning File and disconnect the AyonCppApi.\
+In the implementation this boils down to a static Memory cache that bypasses the resolver Logic.\
 why would you do that ?
 When running a resolver on a farm with many many systems(Render Nodes) you might not want them all to call the Ayon server to avoid impacting the server performance.